NHERI-SimCenter/EE-UQ/Examples/eeuq-0011/README.rst

          UQ tab

    Let us set the maximum computation time to be 60 mins.
 Random seed can be any positive integer and is only for reproducibility purposes.
-Check the **Advanced Options** and set the minimum number of simulations to 30.
+Check the **Advanced Options** and set the minimum number of simulations to 40.
 Additionally, the the statistics will be estimated in a log scale by checking **perform log-transform** check box.

    .. note::

       Note that the maximum computation time is a 'soft' target, rather than a hard time limit.
 The total number of simulations is decided after a few pilot simulations (# = 30 in this example) considering the remaining budgets (time), and the process is not enforced to finish even if the target time is exceeded.
 Therefore, there could be a few minutes of estimation error in the max computation time.
-For example, the screenshot of the **RES tab** at the end of this page shows that the analysis time slightly exceeded 60 mins.

 2. The **GI tab** is kept as default.
 (GI tab is not used when opensees models are imported in SIM tab)